Avaje HTTP Server & Client

 Example reference test-jex - HelloController

-Step 1: Create an enum that implements io.avaje.jex.Role
+Step 1: Create an enum that implements io.avaje.jex.security.Role

 public enum AppRoles implements Role {